 - Preheat oven to 350°F.

-- Press the dough evenly into the bottom of the prepared pan.
+- Press dough evenly into your prepared pan.

-- Pour the filling over the crust and spread evenly.
+- Pour over the caramel layer and spread to the edges.

 Nutrition